eljeko/confluent-platform-e2e-opentelemetry-with-outbox-debezium-connector-mongodb/README.md

 **Connector config**

-This interceptor will preserve and propagate the tracing context for E2E tracin in place of the default present in OTEL (the lib is downloade by the script `release-lib.sh`)
+This interceptor will preserve and propagate the tracing context for E2E tracin in place of the default present in OTEL (the lib is downloaded by the script `release-lib.sh`)

 `"producer.interceptor.classes":"io.debezium.tracing.DebeziumTracingProducerInterceptor"`